 - 1. Go to http://ccmc.gsfc.nasa.gov/. - 2.
 Click on "Request a Model Run" on the top. - 3.
-On the "Magnetosphere" line click on the "Request a Run" link. - 4.
+In the "Magnetosphere" section, go to the "BATSRUS" line.
+Open "Magnetosphere run instructions" link in a new browser tab or window.
+Then click on the "Request a Run" link as well. - 4.
 Fill in all required areas about yourself and hit the "Submit" button. - 5.
 Under Step 2, choose "BATSRUS: run without RCM" for the simulation. - 6.
 Under Step 3, choose "Simulation with Modeled Conditions" and "Time-Dependent." - 7.
-Under step 4, set the time at the end of the run equal to the last time in your input file - 8.
+Under step 4, set the time at the end of the run equal to the last time in your input file. - 8.
 Leave the simulation grid at 755,136 cells and the dipole tilt at 0 for simplified models. - 9.
 Choose "No Corotation Velocity" and "Semi-Empirical Auroral" and leave the radio flux at 150 since we will not be dealing with the ionosphere, these settings won't matter.
 Then hit continue. - 10.
 Under Step 5, load the input file.
 Making sure that you input data looks like the data above, except that your file should have with no header lines at the top.
 Hit the "Browse" button to find the file.
 After you have found your file, also input a value for the "Fixed X Component of SW Magnetic Field" that value will probably be 0.
 Then hit the "Press" button. - 11.
 Check over the input data to make sure its right.
 It would also be a good idea to save a copy of the plot that is shown for your records.
-After you are done, then hit the "Continue" button.

-- 12. Under "Step 6", set the "Output Frequency" to 300 and press the "Continue" button.
+After you are done, then hit the "Continue" button. - 12.
+Under "Step 6", set the "Output Frequency" to 300 and press the "Continue" button.
 Hit "Continue Submission" on the next screen as well. - 13.
 On the "Submit your run" screen, fill in a description of your run in the first text box.
-In the second text box put in a key word like "educational'.
+In the second text box put in a key word like "educational".
 Finally, if you are sure everything is correct, hit the "SUBMIT REQUEST" button.